isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-self-defense-weapon-besides-gun.markdown

 The M1X Striker flashlight is a simple and excellent self-defense tool.
 The double switch tactical LED has high-intensity light output.
 - It has rechargeable batteries and comes with a strike bezel.
 Also, the tool has aCree XM-L2 LED, having a max of 1000 lumens.
 In addition to the Stroke element, the flashlight has five varied brightness levels for maximum self-protection and emergency use.
-Further, youll love the flashlight for its high portable practicability.
-Read Also:
+Further, youll love the flashlight for its high portable practicability.Â Read Also:
 [Blackout Curtains Reviewed](https://pestpolicy.com/best-blackout-curtains/)
 .
 ### [4.
 Tactical Knife](https://www.amazon.com/gp/product/B003D7K07K/?tag=p-policy-20)